BrianSlick/BTITrackingLogs/README.md

 ## Requirements and supported OS versions

-- Tested on Mountain Lion.
+- Tested on Mavericks.
 Not sure how far back it will work.
+Previous version worked fine on Mountain Lion.
-- From what I can tell, you have to use garbage collection with actions.
-The code looks pretty much like ARC code, but as far as compiler settings go, don't use ARC.
-Ignore the warning about GC being deprecated.
+- Current build target is Mavericks, which uses ARC.
+If building for anything older, you have to use garbage collection.

 ## License